Man with graying beard and hair, looking left, indoors.

-Rights of Nature: Global Movement, Local Values
+Rights of Nature: Global Movement, Indigenous Values

 Frank Bibeau, Tribal Attorney & Director of the Tribal Rights of Nature Program, Center for Democratic and Environmental Rights (in person)